AdobeDocs/experience-platform.en/help/destinations/how-destinations-work/profile-export-behavior.md

 Before diving into specific information per destination type, it is important to understand the concepts of microbatching and aggregation policy for *streaming destinations*.

 Experience Platform destinations export data to API-based integrations as HTTPS calls.
-Once the destinations service is notified by other upstream services that profiles have been updated as a result of batch ingestion, batch segmentation, streaming segmentation or identity graph changes, data is exported and sent to streaming destinations.
+Once the destinations service is notified by other upstream services that profiles have been updated as a result of batch ingestion, streaming ingestion, batch segmentation, streaming segmentation or identity graph changes, data is exported and sent to streaming destinations.

 The process by which profiles are aggregated into HTTPS messages before being dispatched to destination API endpoints is called *microbatching*.